 - 1. They provide the unique identification for each product in the PDS; - 2.
 They contain a pointer to the physical file(s) containing the data or documentation; - 3.
-They describe the data structure of the various pieces of the product, whether it is an observational result, a document, or supplementary information; and

-4. They contain detailed documentation for the product, such as observing conditions or processing status for observational data; authorship, abstract and copyright information for documents; and so on.
+They describe the data structure of the various pieces of the product, whether it is an observational result, a document, or supplementary information; and - 4.
+They contain detailed description for the product, such as observing conditions or processing status for observational data; authorship, abstract and copyright information for documents; and so on.

 PDS will define the classes in the global data dictionary that are common across labels from many different sources, as well as certain classes required to support basic search, retrieval and display functions that vary depending on the type of information being labeled.
-The PDS nodes will define specialist classes in the node data dictionaries to contain information relevant to their specific user communities, like map projection information for certain images.
-Finally, the data preparer can define additional classes in a local data dictionary specific to the mission or data he is preparing to hold the various bits of documentation and history information that need to stay with the data.
+The PDS nodes will define specialized classes in the node data dictionaries to contain information relevant to their specific user communities, like map projection information for certain images.
+Finally, the data preparer may define additional classes for use in the label to hold additional detailed description, via the local data dictionary.